asartori86/advanced-programming/exercises/01_intro/readme.md

 ## Getters
 - write a function `get_int` that reads from stdin until a valid number is fed
-- write a function `get_double` that reads from stdin until a valid number is fed *Hints*: After a wrong input you have to clear the error flag from `std::cin`  calling
+- write a function `get_double` that reads from stdin until a valid number is fed.

+*Hints*: After a wrong input you have to clear the error flag from `std::cin`  calling
 ```
 std::cin.clear();